Local moving companies in North Dakota

 Spokane sources: Zumper, Zillow, Numbeo

-- Rent in Spokane is about 59% higher than in North Dakota, so make sure to budget extra for your move-in costs and monthly rent.
+- Rent in Spokane is roughly 59% higher than in North Dakota.
+You’ll need to plan for higher monthly rent.

 - Home prices in Spokane are approximately 43% higher than in North Dakota.
 Be sure to budget for a larger down payment, higher property taxes, and increased overall homeownership costs.